Cherry picker licence

-- A licence is available for one day or one week and can only be obtained once a site meeting has taken place with an area enforcement officer.
+- a licence is available for one day or one week and can only be obtained once a site meeting has taken place with a neighbourhood enforcement officer.

-To ensure that work is carried out safely adjacent to the tramway system, prior to submitting your application form, you will need to arrange a site visit with TFL and an area enforcement officer in attendance.
-Please see the general licensing conditions in the guidance notes below.
+To ensure that work is carried out safely adjacent to the tramway system, prior to submitting your application form, you must arrange a site visit with TFL and a neighbourhood enforcement officer in attendance.
+Please see the terms and conditions below.